Skip to main content

 The goal of this section is to parse the Google Sheets XLSX export and generate CSV files for each worksheet.

-1. Sign into Google Sheets and open the "test from NodeJS" shared document.
+1. Sign into Google Sheets and open the "SheetJS Test" shared document.

 2. Click the Plus (+) icon in the lower left corner to create a new worksheet.